What the India election result means for a resurgent opposition

 “It is clear that Modi fatigue has set in in India,” Indian political economist and author Parakala Prabhakar tells The Independent.
 “This is a decisive rejection of the divisive agenda that Modi has been canvassing for the past few months with his policies and hate speech.
 By claiming to capture 400 out of 543 seats, he made the minorities feel that he is out to change the Indian constitution.

 “This election, the dice were loaded against the BJP.
-India is facing acute rural distress, steep price rise, spiking unemployment rate and instead, Modi got carried away by stock market, by NRIs praising India or some western CEO’s comment on India.
+India is facing acute rural distress, steep price rises, spiking unemployment rate and, instead, Modi got carried away by the stock market, by NRIs [non-resident Indians] praising India or some western CEO’s comment on India.
 The opposition has to now undo this damage of 10 years,” Prabhakar says.

 The Congress party in particular has emerged from the ashes with this result, almost doubling the number of seats it won in 2019, a performance five years ago that had pundits questioning the grand old party of India’s future existence.